simplay/ruby-exercises/tasks.md

 ```
 Bonus: Save the resulting top-5 results in a file.

-g) In this task you are going to implement a function that appends an article to a list of articles.
+**i)** In this task you are going to implement a function that appends an article to a list of articles.
 Articles have a name and price.
 See the code below and address / solve the TODOs.

 ```ruby